 Various microscopic techniques are employed to characterize molds.
 The available science recognizes a few different means of classifying molds.
 Traditional mycological methods rely on microscopy to differentiate genus and sometimes species of molds.
 Generally, these techniques are used to differentiate the spores released by the mature mold colonies growing on surfaces.

 There are two major categories of mold analysis: viable and non-viable.
-Sometimes referred to as culturable and non-culturable, the analytical work for both categories rely on the identification of spores (or conidia) by light microscopy to classify the molds present.
+Sometimes these classifications are also referred to as culturable and non-culturable.
+The analytical work for both categories rely on the identification of spores by light microscopy to classify the present molds.

-Culturable samples may require additional identifying factors (i.e. associated hyphae and growth patterns of colonies on select culture media).
-The viable samples also require time (5-10 days) for cultures to mature enough where they can be accurately identified.
+- May require time (5-10 days) for cultures to mature enough to where they can be accurately identified.

 - iATL is proficient through AIHA EMPAT

-- iATL is recognized and accredited as a AIHA EMLAP laboratory
+- iATL is recognized and accredited as an AIHA EMLAP laboratory.